ComfyUI Extension: ComfyUI-Prompt-Manager

 - Add the Node: Add Node → Prompt Generator

-- Save memory: Toggle "stop_server_after" ON to free VRAM after generation, if seed is set to fix, it won't restart unless prompt changes.
+- Save memory: Toggle "stop_server_after" ON to free VRAM after generation

 Advanced Usage: